heremaps/naksha/docs/BINARY.md

     ||all_obj
 )) FROM result
 ```
-This is again highly efficient, because, even while Postgres has to perform a couple of byte-array aggregations, that cost some CPU time and memory, eventually we only return one row with one column, compressed.
-This reduced not only the amount of byte transferred, it as well avoids that a client has to perform multiple reads, therefore avoids that Postgres need to create a cursor, and letting the client fetch row by row.
+This is efficient, because, even while Postgres has to perform a couple of byte-array aggregations, that cost some CPU time and memory, eventually we only return one row with one column, compressed.
+This reduces not only the amount of byte transferred, it as well avoids that a client has to perform multiple reads, therefore avoids that Postgres need to create a cursor, and letting the client fetch row by row.

 As shown here, the query, and tuple loading from the database, is solved efficiently.